Release date: 11 June 2019

 • You can also use our Cycle Journey Planner to find the best way to get around the county, and beyond, on two wheels.
 You can choose a fast route, a quiet route or a balance of both.

-• See walking and cycling strategy for lots more information about the county council’s approach to sustainable transport
+• See our walking and cycling strategy for lots more information about the county council’s approach to sustainable transport